 Oct.
-14: Historical Context
+18: Historical Context

-- Historical overview of social welfare exercise - Major players in the development of social work - Connections to ideological movements of the time - -The emergence of social work as a profession (Hick, ch 3, 5) - Review term paper expectations, brainstorm ideas.
+- Historical overview of social welfare exercise - Major players in the development of social work - Connections to ideological movements of the time - -The emergence of social work as a profession (Hick, ch 3, 5)

 Oct.
-21: Social Work Across Systems [ASSIGNMENT DUE]
+25: Social Work Across Systems [ASSIGNMENT DUE]